Laterality

 The term laterality refers to the preference most humans show for one side of their body over the other.
 Examples include left-handedness/right-handedness and left/right-footedness; it may also refer to the primary use of the left or right hemisphere in the brain.
 It may also apply to animals or plants.
 The majority of tests have been conducted on humans, specifically to determine the effects on language.

 Human

-The majority of humans are right-handed.
+Most humans are right-handed.
 Many are also right-sided in general (that is, they prefer to use their right eye, right foot and right ear if forced to make a choice between the two).
-The reasons for this are not fully understood, but it is thought that because the left cerebral hemisphere of the brain controls the right side of the body, the right side is generally stronger; it is suggested that the left cerebral hemisphere is dominant over the right in most humans because in 90-92% of all humans, the left hemisphere is the language hemisphere.
+The reasons for this are not fully understood, but it is thought that because the left cerebral hemisphere of the brain controls the right side of the body, the right side is generally stronger; it is suggested that the left cerebral hemisphere is dominant over the right in most humans because in 90–92% of all humans, the left hemisphere is the language hemisphere.